 - Financial contracts for difference and structured products.

 In its role as a discretionary investment portfolio manager offering a portfolio management service exclusively to clients who hold their investments through a UK adviser investment (wrap) platform, Tatton invests in Collective Investment Schemes (CIS).
-Here trades for the portfolios are in open-ended funds, where issues of best execution do not arise and hence the best execution policy does not apply.
+These are financial instruments so technically fall under the best execution requirements; however, the portfolio trades are in open ended funds and not exchange traded.
+Orders are usually arranged directly with a third-party product provider or their appointed administrator.

 The CIS is the only venue in which to transact orders.
 An individual CIS will state in its prospectus the way subscriptions and / or redemptions can be purchased / made.
 This information will include how frequently liquidity will be provided, the time frames for the calculation of the net asset value and receiving orders.
 All orders will be executed directly with the CIS in question.
 All activities are undertaken per the requirements set out in the FCA Collective Investment Schemes (COLL) handbook.

-In its role as a fund manager of UK mutual funds, regulated by the FCA under the UK’s Non-UCITS Retail Scheme (NURS) rules, the FCA best execution requirements do apply.
+In its role as an investment manager of UK mutual funds, regulated by the FCA under the UK’s Non-UCITS Retail Scheme (NURS) rules, the FCA best execution requirements do apply.

 Tatton also offers an Alternative Investment Market (AIM) portfolio service to retail clients.
-Again, the portfolios are held on UK adviser investment (wrap) platforms where trading takes place using the platforms preferred broker.
+The portfolios are held on UK adviser investment (wrap) platforms where trading takes place using the platforms preferred broker.
 Custody of assets is also arranged through the platform.

 Tatton will, during normal trading, give guidance pertaining to prices to the platform’s dealing desk in the form of limit orders and direct discussions with the dealing desk.